Skip to content Skip to footer

 About the Framework

-Intro to 1+MG, B1MG, and GDI
+Intro to 1+MG, B1MG, B1MGplus and GDI

 The 1+ Million Genomes (1+MG) initiative aims to enable secure access to genomics and the corresponding clinical data across Europe for better research, personalised healthcare and health policy making.
-Since the Digital Day 2018, 24 EU countries plus the United Kingdom and Norway signed the Member States’ Declaration ‘Towards access to at least 1 million sequenced genomes in the EU by 2022.
+Since the Digital Day 2018, 25 EU countries plus the United Kingdom and Norway signed the Member States’ Declaration ‘Towards access to at least 1 million sequenced genomes in the EU by 2022.
 This plan consists of stepping up efforts towards creating a European data infrastructure for genomic data and implementing common national rules enabling federated data access.
 The initiative forms part of the EU’s agenda for the Digital Transformation of Health and Care and is aligned with the goals of the European Health Data Space (EHDS).
 The updated 1+MG Roadmap, published in Q3, 2023, sets out the priorities for the period 2023-2027.

-The Genomic Data Infrastructure (GDI) project is enabling access to genomic and related phenotypic and clinical data across Europe.
-It is doing this by establishing a federated, sustainable and secure infrastructure to access the data.
-It builds on the outputs of the Beyond 1 Million Genomes (B1MG) project and is realising the ambition of the 1+Million Genomes (1+MG) initiative.
+The Genomic Data Infrastructure (GDI) project (2022-26), is enabling access to genomic and related phenotypic and clinical data across Europe.
+It is deploying a federated, sustainable and secure infrastructure to access the data, based on the guidelines and recommendations in the 1+MG Framework.
+GDI builds on the outputs of the B1MG, B1MGplus and the Genome of Europe projects to realise the ambition of the 1+Million Genomes (1+MG) initiative.

-Framework Contents and EC Projects
+Framework contents and EC projects

-The 1+MG Framework is meant to provide a user friendly interface to navigate the guidelines and recommendations provided by the 1+MG Working Groups and the project supporting the initiative across the different phases of its implementation: currently the B1MG and the European GDI projects.
+The 1+MG Framework is meant to provide a user friendly interface to navigate the guidelines and recommendations provided by the 1+MG Working Groups and the project supporting the initiative across the different phases of its implementation: currently the European GDI project.
+About the 1+MG framework

 Realising vision for European Healthcare